Rubio to meet Russia's Lavrov with Ukraine tensions high

 Vietnam recently agreed to a trade deal for a 20% tariffs on its imports, while Singapore still faces a 10% tariff that was imposed in April.
 The Trump administration has courted most Southeast Asian nations in a bid to blunt or at least temper China's push to dominate the region.

-In Kuala Lumpur, Rubio also will likely come face-to-face with Chinese Foreign Minister Wang Yi during his brief visit of roughly 36 hours.
+In Kuala Lumpur, Rubio also will likely come face-to-face with China's foreign minister during his brief visit of roughly 36 hours.

 Russel noted that Chinese Foreign Minister Wang Yi is a veteran of such gatherings and “fluent in ASEAN principles and conventions,” while Rubio “is a rookie trying to sell an ‘America First’ message to a deeply skeptical audience.”